 - f.
-On July 30, 2014, all of the 7,615 warrants to purchase series C-1 convertible preferred shares, which were issued on August 2, 2011, were exercised into series C-1 convertible preferred shares as follows: (i) a total of 6,197 warrants were exercised into 6,197 series C-1 convertible preferred shares for cash consideration of \$656 and (ii) the remaining 1,418 warrants were exercised cashless into 721 series C-1 convertible preferred shares. - g.
-On August 26, 2014, the Company effected an 18-for-1 share split by means of a share dividend of 17 ordinary shares for each ordinary share then outstanding.
-As a result, the conversion rate for each preferred share, option and warrant was adjusted to reflect this share split.
-For accounting purposes, this transaction was recorded as a share split and accordingly (unless otherwise noted), all ordinary shares, options and loss per share amounts have been adjusted retroactively for all periods presented in these financial statements. - h.
-On August 26, 2014, all of the remaining 17,353 warrants to purchase series C-1 convertible preferred shares, which were issued between January 2012 and August 2012, were exercised into series C-1 convertible preferred shares as follows: (i) a total of 3,988 warrants were exercised into 3,988 series C-1 convertible preferred shares for cash consideration of \$422 and (ii) the remaining 13,365 warrants were exercised cashless into 6,799 series C-1 convertible preferred shares.
-On the same date, 600 warrants to purchase series D convertible preferred shares, which were issued on September 24, 2013, were exercised cashless into series 263 D convertible preferred shares.
+On July 30, 2014 all of the 7,615 warrants to purchase series C-1 convertible preferred shares, which were issued on August 2, 2011, were exercised into series C-1 convertible preferred shares as follows: (i) a total of 6,197 warrants were exercised into 6,197 series C-1 convertible preferred shares for cash consideration of \$656 and (ii) the remaining 1,418 warrants were exercised cashless into 721 series C-1 convertible preferred shares. - g.
+On August 19, 2014, the Company's board of directors approved (subject to ratification by the Company's Shareholders) an 18-for-1 share split to be effected by means of a share dividend of 17 ordinary shares for each ordinary share then outstanding.
+As a result, the conversion rate for each preferred share, option and warrant will be adjusted to reflect this share split.
+For accounting purposes, this transaction will be recorded as a share split and accordingly (unless otherwise noted), all ordinary shares, options and loss per share amounts have been adjusted retroactively for all periods presented in these financial statements.